Discovering fast-casual dining

 Neil has long been a fan of the concept of fast casual – the atmosphere it creates and the food experiments and flavours it enables him and his team to play with.
 Ask him about his favourite hotspots and he’ll wax lyrical on the dishes he’s eaten as enthusiastically as a surfer recounting different breaks on their travels.
 “I’m classically trained and that’s a great grounding, but the French way is stuck in its ways, formulaic and traditional.
 Food has changed,” he says.

-Now younger, self-educated chefs who don’t have these traditional ties are taking over – those more likely to go gagafor a flat plancha than a sous vide, with experiences and cooking scars from kitchens far and wide.
+Now younger, self-educated chefs who don’t have these traditional ties are taking over – those more likely to go gaga for a flat plancha than a sous vide, with experiences and cooking scars from kitchens far and wide.
 People like David Chang, chef and founder of Momofuku, the father of the fast casual scene in the US; and Roy Choi, Korean-American creator of the Korean-Mexican taco truck Kogi and star of the Netflix series The Chef Show – two of Haydock’s cooking heroes.
 “These guys morphed Asian and South American street food with Western tastes.
-Ten years on it’s become something even more tangible.”
+A decade on it’s become something even more tangible.”

 If the white tablecloth, penguin waiter venues still cater for a certain kind of eater, a fast casual invasion traffics a different kind of ritual.
 One-time hangouts for the in-the-know, hipster-ish and hungover, these arenas of foodie heaven have become the stuff of modern pilgrimages.
 Hashtag factories with queues as thick as flash mobs.
 Churches where the sumptuous spirit of street food leaves influencers and tourists reeling from a blitz of flavours and youth-fuelled vibes.